apache/spark/python/docs/source/development/contributing.rst

 .. currentmodule:: pyspark.errors

-To throw a standardized user-facing error or exception, developers should specify the error class and message parameters rather than an arbitrary error message.
+To throw a standardized user-facing error or exception, developers should specify the error condition and message parameters rather than an arbitrary error message.

 Usage
 ~~~~~

-1. Check if an appropriate error class already exists in `Error classes in PySpark <errors.rst#error-classes-in-pyspark>`_.
+1. Check if an appropriate error condition already exists in `Error conditions in PySpark <errors.rst#error-conditions-in-pyspark>`_.
-   If true, use the error class and skip to step 3.
+   If true, use the error condition and skip to step 3.
-2. Add a new class to `error-conditions.json <https://github.com/apache/spark/blob/master/python/pyspark/errors/error-conditions.json>`_; keep in mind the invariants below.
+2. Add a new condition to `error-conditions.json <https://github.com/apache/spark/blob/master/python/pyspark/errors/error-conditions.json>`_; keep in mind the invariants below.
 3. Check if the exception type already extends `PySparkException`.
    If true, skip to step 5.
 4. Mix `PySparkException` into the exception.
-5. Throw the exception with the error class and message parameters.
+5. Throw the exception with the error condition and message parameters.

 **Before**